archethic-foundation/archethic-docs/technology/sharding/README.md

 ## Rotating Election

-Like the validation nodes election, storage nodes election is subject to a rotating election.
+Like the validation nodes election, the storage nodes election is subject to a rotating election.
 <br />In other terms, each transaction will have its own shard and storage nodes.

 The storage node election is based on: